ashwu11/watchlist/README.md

 # ShowShelf

 🎥 An easy-to-use watchlist application for keeping track of shows and movies.
-Keep track of your thoughts and progress along the way :)
+Keep track of your thoughts and progress along the way :) <br>
 This web application was built with Python and the Django framework, and supports all aspects of CRUD functionality.
-Worked with SQLite3 databases and rendered these tables using HTML.
+Worked with SQLite databases and rendered tables using HTML.
 Users are able to create an account and log in to manage their list of shows.

 ## Design
 <img width="595" alt="Screenshot 2024-01-25 at 11 50 25 PM" src="https://github.com/ashwu11/ShowShelf/assets/134242218/5c4c5335-c675-470b-903c-5de7287b31f3">